GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Production

 1. Merge the production promotion pull request (**NOT** a squashed merge, just a normal merge)
-2. Use the `Announce a recycle` workflow to announce the start of a deployment
+2. Use the `/Announce a recycle` workflow in `#identity-idp` to announce the start of the deployment
     - Enter the RC number that will be deployed
     - When necessary, create a separate announcement for `identity-pki`
     - The workflow will send a notification to the `#login-appdev` and `#login-devops` channels